1 What’s in the name?

 The reason you can’t take photographs dates back to the restoration of the ceiling.
 Nippon television network paid for the work and they held the copyright for images and sold postcards and posters to recoup the money.
 The contract has long since expired but the rule has stuck with the common misconception that flash photography may harm the paintwork.

-5 No Nudity please
+5 No Nudity Please

 Whilst you might be surprised by the amount of flesh on display on the ceiling and the back wall, originally there was a lot more!
 Shortly after Michelangelo’s death, Pope Paul III ordered the naughty bits of the saints and martyrs to be covered with carefully placed drapery.
 More than 40 alterations were made covering family jewels and the full nudity of the female figures.
 The artist chosen (Daniele dal Volterra) would forever be known as ‘Il Braghettone’ the britches maker or underpants painter!
+Make your you cover your knees and shoulders when you visit the Sistine Chapel, Vatican Museums or St. Peters Basilica.
+For more information on the Vatican’s dress code.

 6 Getting your own back